htcondor/htcondor/docs/version-history/stable-release-series-88.rst

    in a confusing way when the disk on the submit side is full.
    :ticket:`7596`

+-  Fixed a bug that caused the negotiator to crash when RequestCpus = 0 and depth first filling was on.
+   :ticket:`7583`

 -  Fixed a bug that prevented HTCondor from starting on Amazon AWS Fargate and other container based systems where HTCondor was started as root, but without the Linux capability CAP_SYS_RESOURCE.